hudochenkov/spinner-test-assignment/README.md

 ## Requirements

-When uploading files on https://wetransfer.com you see our famous progress spinner.
+When uploading files on https://wetransfer.com you see progress spinner.
 It grows and grows as it spins around, showing the percentage in the centre.

 Recreate the spinner as a re-usable web component (using the ES2015 syntax) and include start and end buttons that enable or disable the spinning.